 • making ship to shore telephone calls

 • Digital Selective Calling (DSC) using simulators

 • Global Maritime Distress and Safety System (GMDSS)

 • Search and Rescue (SART)

 The course will be taught and examined using radio simulators.
 The exam will also include a short written test.

 We run VHF courses on various dates throughout the year so please contact us for the dates of the next course.

-We charge £145.00 for the course which includes the RYA License Fee.
-We take a small deposit of £20 to confirm your place and post you the pre course work (learning the phonetic alphabet and having a good understanding of the Mayday procedures helps keep the course on schedule).
+We charge £90.00 for the course which does not include the RYA License Fee of £60 (correct at time of publishing) which is payable to the RYA before taking the exam.
+We take a small deposit of £20 to confirm your place and post you the pre course “homework” (learning the phonetic alphabet and having a good understanding of the Mayday procedures helps keep the course on schedule).